Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 - **free**: Freeing data in Alluxio means removing data from the Alluxio cache, but not the underlying UFS.
-Data is still available to users after a free, but performance may be degraded to those who attempt to access a file after it has been freed from Alluxio.
+Data is still available to users after a free, but performance may be degraded for those who attempt to access a file after it has been freed from Alluxio.
-- **load**: Loading data into Alluxio means moving it from a UFS into Alluxio cache.
+- **load**: Loading data into Alluxio means copying it from a UFS into Alluxio cache.
 If Alluxio is using memory-based storage, users will likely see I/O performance improvements after loading data into Alluxio.
 - **persist**: In the context of Alluxio persisting means writing data which may or may not have been modified within Alluxio storage back to a UFS.
-By writing data back to a UFS data is guaranteed not to be lost if an ALluxio node goes down.
+By writing data back to a UFS data is guaranteed not to be lost if an Alluxio node goes down.
 - **TTL (Time to Live)**: Files and directories within Alluxio space have a TTL property which can be set in order to effectively manage Alluxio space.
 By setting a TTL Alluxio remove old data from the Alluxio cache after a period of time in order to make room for new data.
+UFS data can also be managed by setting the `TTLAction` to "_delete_".

 ### Freeing Data from Alluxio Storage